 The solution to this problem could be in the putter you’re using.
-Blade putters look great but aren’t the most forgiving and will put a microscope on any flaws in your stroke.
-Switching to a centre shafted mallet design could help you become a putting demon and the envy of your buddies.
+Blade putters look good but will show up any glitches in your stroke.
+Switching to a mallet design could help you hole more putts and get the Big Dick Energy of a putting maestro.

-Let’s take a look at a few different models to see if we can find the best putter for straight back and through stroke.
+Let’s take a look at a few different models to see if we can find the best putter for straight back and through stroke in your game.

 Best Putter For Straight Back And Through Stroke